caleb005544/Dashboard-Demo/README.md

 Manage Your Personal Finance with a Power BI Dashboard

-Track your spending habits, increase your savings, and monitor your investment portfolio
+Track your spending habits, increase your savings, and monitor your investment portfolio — all in one place.

-A practice project inspired by this YouTube tutorial (https://www.youtube.com/watch?v=RGkxrQcgtrg) , expanded with my own ideas, data model tweaks, and visualization enhancements.
+Practice project inspired by this YouTube tutorial
+, expanded with my own ideas, data model tweaks, and visualization enhancements.

-Why this dashboard?
+Why this dashboard

-Track your spending habits: Daily and monthly views surface trends, spikes, and categories driving expenses.
+Track spending habits: Daily and monthly views surface trends, spikes, and categories driving expenses.

-Increase your savings: Clear KPIs, variance vs. prior month, and contribution-to-total help identify levers to save more.
+Increase savings: Clear KPIs, variance vs. prior month, and contribution-to-total highlight opportunities to save more.

-Track your investment portfolio: Dedicated visuals to follow balances and performance alongside cash accounts for a full net-worth snapshot.
+Monitor investments: Dedicated visuals track balances and performance alongside cash accounts for a full net-worth snapshot.

 🚀 What this repo contains